nygard/class-dump/README.md

 }
 ```

 This will simply not work.
-The property *isFinished* will get a new name and hardcoded string will not reflect the change.
+The property *isFinished* will get a new name and the hardcoded string will not reflect the change.

 Remove any *keyPath* and change it to ```NSStringFromSelector(@selector(keyPath))```.